ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 ---
-title: "The Reality of Interviewing"
+title: "A Plan to Win your Next Interviewing Battle"
 date: 2018-12-28
 layout: "draft"
 activeNavItem: "notes"
 ---
 In October 2018 I quit my engineering job at Yelp.
-The 6.5 years I spent working there were amazing in many ways.
+The 6.5 years I spent working there were amazing in many ways but it was time for me to move on.
 The purpose of this post is to reflect on my interviewing experience (all of it: preparation phase, interviews, post-interview communication) and write down details/tips.
 Hopefully it's useful to somebody out there (you?) but if nothing else it'll surely be useful for me next time, when I'm on the job market again.

 Get cozy: this is a long read.
 Table of contents below: